Lichfield and Burntwood

 What is a PCN ?

-A Primary Care Network (PCN) is an area of the UK where all health and social care services work together to deliver a better experience for their citizens.
+is an area of the UK where all health and social care services work together to deliver a better experience for their citizens.

 To meet these needs, GP practices are working together with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas in groups of practices known as primary care networks (PCNs).